-We are pleased to announce that the 10th annual Doctoral Student Forum for Music Education will be held in Padova, Italy.
-The forum takes place from Tuesday 9th (14.00) – Thursday 11th June (afternoon).
+We are pleased to announce that the 10th annual Doctoral Student Forum for Music Education will be held in Freiburg, Germany.
+The forum takes place from Tuesday 23rd (14.00) – Thursday 25th of March 2021 (afternoon).
 It begins on the day prior to the main conference to have sufficient room for exchange and discussions.
 Participants will also be included in the main conference programme as the poster representing the dissertational project will be presented to the international audience on Thursday.
 In order to attain the DSF you have to register for the EAS conference.